lyner96/lyner96.github.io/_posts/2020-10-16-ai-syllabus.md

 tags: [general]
 comments: true
 ---
-> Last update on 16 Oct 2020 <br> 最后更新于2020年10月16日
+> Last update on 16 Oct 2020

-This is the recommended syllabus from me to people that planning on self-study Artificial Intelligence. <br>
+This is a recommended syllabus from me to people that planning on self-study Artificial Intelligence with Computer Science fundamental.
-这是我给打算自学人工智能的人推荐的教学大纲。

 # Fundamental
 1. Algebra <br> 代数